autowarefoundation/autoware-documentation/docs/contributing/index.md

 - Adding a new documentation page or section

 For more information on how to submit a good pull request, have a read of the [pull request guidelines](pull-request-guidelines/index.md) and don't forget to review the required [license notations](license.md)!

+If you use AI tools to help create your contributions, follow the [AI contribution policy](ai-contribution-policy.md).